neruameya/local-document-intelligence/README.md

 Token 2 → 0.99
 Token 3 → 0.94
 Token 4 → 0.97
    ...
      │
      ▼
-      Average probability
+Average token probability
      │
      ▼
 Generation confidence
 ```

-The current implementation therefore produces an **overall generation-confidence signal**.

-### Important distinction
+## Important distinction

-This value should **not** be interpreted as:
+The confidence value should **not** be interpreted as:

 > "The model is 96% accurate."